 Introduction to Object Design and UML: A Responsibility-Driven Approach

-Price: $16,500 for up to 12 students.
-Additional students: $750 each.
+Ideal size is up to 12 students.
+More can be accommodated.
+Price: Contact us at training@wirfs-brock dot come.
+Course customizations welcome and encouraged.
 Price includes all course materials.
 Instructor travel and lodging expenses are extra.

 This revised and expanded version of our course teaches practical techniques for defining objects, their roles, responsibilities and interactions and using the Unified Modeling Language to document the design.
 Responsibility-Driven uses powerful, informal design techniques to promote thinking and abstracting the essential characteristics of complex problems.
 We model the dynamics of our object collaborations with UML sequence diagrams.
 We use class diagrams to describe a model of key classes, their structural and inheritance relationships, interfaces and attributes.